asontha/llm_support_workshop/README.md

 ## Objective

-By the end of this workshop, you will have a microservice deployed on Fly.io that can provide high quality answers to questions about Branch Insurance, just like a Branch Insurance Support Agent would.
+By the end of this workshop, you will have a microservice deployed on (fly.io)[https://fly.io] that can provide factually correct answers to simple questions about Branch Insurance.

 ## Prerequisites